ex-jedi/beginner-javascript-tutorials/README.md

 ## Race

-- Get the first of multiple promise
+- Get the first of multiple promise.

   ```javascript
       //  Get first one